 How Dapr and service meshes compare

-While Dapr and service meshes do offer some overlapping capabilities, Dapr is not a service mesh where a service mesh, is defined as a networking service mesh.
+While Dapr and service meshes do offer some overlapping capabilities, Dapr is not a service mesh, where a service mesh is defined as a networking service mesh.
 Unlike a service mesh which is focused on networking concerns, Dapr is focused on providing building blocks that make it easier for developers to build applications as microservices.
-Dapr is developer-centric versus service meshes being infrastructure-centric.
+Dapr is developer-centric, versus service meshes which are infrastructure-centric.

-In most cases, developers do not need to be aware that the application they are building will be deployed in an environment which includes a service mesh since a service mesh intercepts network traffic.
-Service meshes are mostly managed and deployed by system operators.
-However, Dapr building block APIs are intended to be used by developers explicitly in their code.
+In most cases, developers do not need to be aware that the application they are building will be deployed in an environment which includes a service mesh, since a service mesh intercepts network traffic.
+Service meshes are mostly managed and deployed by system operators, whereas Dapr building block APIs are intended to be used by developers explicitly in their code.